 The terminal in Windows is called command line and is somewhat hidden, unfortunately.
-If you do not know already how to find it, enter the start menu (the little Windows icon to the left of your task bar) and search for cmd.exe.
+If you do not know already how to find it, enter the start menu and search for cmd.exe.
 Open that application and you are in the Windows command line.

 Similarly to Linux, the command prompt will likely start in your home directory.
-We will again assume that you have downloaded the aop package source code from GitHub and extracted it to C:\Users\Amelie\Downloads\.
+We will again assume that you have downloaded the aop package source code from GitHub and stored it to C:\Users\Amelie\Downloads\.
 The command prompt starts like this: